Orlando Arcia Player Props: Braves vs. Mets

 Mets Pitching Rankings

-- The Mets' 4.41 team ERA ranks 19th across all MLB pitching staffs.
+- The Mets have the 22nd-ranked team ERA among all league pitching staffs (4.56).

-- Mets pitchers combine to rank 18th in baseball in home runs surrendered (141 total, 1.2 per game).
+- Mets pitchers combine to rank 22nd in baseball in home runs given up (147 total, 1.3 per game).

+- The Mets will send Quintana (0-3) to the mound for his fifth start of the season.
+He is 0-3 with a 3.42 ERA and 16 strikeouts through 23 2/3 innings pitched.

+- In his most recent outing on Sunday against the Baltimore Orioles, the left-hander threw six innings, giving up two earned runs while surrendering six hits.

 © 2023 Data Skrive.
 All rights reserved.